One Galaxy Sample to Rule Them All: Halo Occupation Distribution Modeling of DES Year 3 Source Galaxies: HOD priors for cosmological analyses

 The key halo-model ingredient to predict the satellite occupation is the subhalo-mass-function (SHMF) and satellite SHMR.
 As previously mentioned shifts in $\Omega_m$ and $\Omega_b$ are expected to impact the normalization of the satellite SHMR, and therefore $M_1$.
 Changes in the shape of the SHMF could potentially impact $\alpha$.
 Recently \citet{Ragagnin_et_al_2023} investigated the cosmological dependence of the satellite galaxy abundance in the {\it{Magneticum}} hydrodynamical simulations.
 They find that the normalization of the satellite abundance function, i.e. $M_1$, depends weakly on cosmology parameters parcticularly $\Omega_m$ and $\Omega_b$.
 They also find that the logarithmic slope of the satellite occupation is insensitive to cosmology.
 This would suggest that we can safely treat the cosmological dependence of $\alpha$ as negligible.
 These arguments suggest that the functional form of our source HOD is insensitive to cosmology.

-We have assumed that the HOD depends only on mass and can therefore be predicted with knowledge of the SHMR and SHMF, implicitly assuming a lack of galaxy assembly bias.
-Fortunately this is a safe assumption as \citet{Contreras_et_al_2021} recently investigated the cosmological dependence of halo and galaxy assembly bias and found it to be ``practically negligible''.
+In this discussion we have assumed that the HOD depends only on mass and can therefore be predicted with knowledge of the SHMR and SHMF, implicitly assuming a lack of galaxy assembly bias.
+Fortunately this is a safe assumption as \citet{Contreras_et_al_2021} recently investigated the cosmological dependence of halo and galaxy assembly bias and found it to be ``practically negligible.''
+This suggests that predictions of the level of galaxy assembly bias for DES-Y3 source galaxies from our methodology will not be sensitive to our assumption of a given cosmology, and therefore prior information on galaxy assembly bias from this study can reliably be incorporated into future cosmological analyses.